SOFTSUSY: a program for calculating supersymmetric spectra: Object Structure

+Note that, in the case that CMSSM type inputs are listed in the SLHA2 {\em as well as} the flavour input parameters $\hat T_{U,D,E}$ (assumed to be in the superCKM basis), a special procedure is required to implement both types of term.
+At $M_X$, the $A_0$ terms are added in the interaction basis.
+There is then a transformation to the super CKM basis, where any values of $\hat T_{U,D,E}$ input over-write the trilinear terms.
+Finally, the trilinear terms are transformed back to the interaction basis.

 \acknowledgments This work has been partially supported by PPARC, STFC and the Aspen Center for Physics.
-We would like to thank A.~Djouadi, S.~Kraml and W. Porod for help with detailed comparisons~\cite{comparison} with the codes {\tt SUSPECT}, {\tt ISAJET} and {\tt SPHENO}, P.~Athron, M.~Baak, G.~B\'elanger, F.~Borzumati, F.~Boudjema, M.~Eads, J.~Hetherington, M.~Ibe, J.~Kersten, S.~Kom, S.~Martin, N.~Mahmoudi, A.~Pukhov, M.~Ramage, R.~Ruiz, S.~Sekmen, A.~Sheplyakov, P.~Slavich, P.~Skands, J.~Smidt, S.~Tetsuo, T.~Watari and A.~Wingerter for bug finding and coding suggestions, I.~Gafton, J. Holt, F. Krauss, D. Sanford and F. Yu for suggestions on the draft, D.~Ross for information on the Passarino-Veltman integrals and K.~Matchev for other useful discussions.
+We would like to thank A.~Djouadi, S.~Kraml and W. Porod for help with detailed comparisons~\cite{comparison} with the codes {\tt SUSPECT}, {\tt ISAJET} and {\tt SPHENO}, S.~Akula, P.~Athron, M.~Baak, M.~Badziak, G.~B\'elanger, F.~Borzumati, F.~Boudjema, F.~Brummer, M.~Eads, M.~Hamer, J.~Hetherington, M.~Ibe, J.~Kersten, S.~Kom, S.~Krippendorf, S.~Kulkarni, K.~Ishikawa, R.~Lu, S.~Martin, P.~Meade, N.~Mahmoudi, A.~Pukhov, M.~Ramage, R.~Ruiz, S.~Sekmen, A.~Sheplyakov, P.~Slavich, P.~Skands, J.~Smidt, C.~Tamarit, S.~Tetsuo, T.~Watari and A.~Wingerter for bug finding and coding suggestions, I.~Gafton, J. Holt, F. Krauss, D. Sanford and F. Yu for suggestions on the draft, D.~Ross for information on the Passarino-Veltman integrals and K.~Matchev for other useful discussions.

 [2]{#2}\begingroup \endgroup